plocher/EagleTools/cam/README.md

     *  For use with singleton or panelized designs, when component values are desired INSTEAD of component names.

   * SPCoast-gerb274x-noPartInfo.cam
-    *  For use with Singleton or panelized designs that do not desire component names OR values to show up on the PCB.
+    *  For use with Singleton or panelized designs that do not want component names OR values to show up on the PCB.

-You will get 10 RS274-x format gerber files:</b>
+You should get 10x RS274-x format gerber files:</b>
   * Top Layer: pcbname.GTL
   * Silk Top:  pcbname.GTO
   * SolderMask Top: pcbname.GTS